Ken Ehrlich

 ABOUT THE HOLLYWOOD WALK OF FAME www.WalkOfFame.com

 The Hollywood Walk of Fame is an internationally-recognized Hollywood icon.
 With approximately 24 star ceremonies annually broadcast around the world, the constant reinforcement provided to the public has made the Walk of Fame a top visitor attraction.
-The Hollywood Chamber of Commerce continues to add stars to the Walk of Fame as the representative of the City of Los Angeles.
+The Hollywood Chamber of Commerce continues to add stars on the Walk of Fame as the representative of the City of Los Angeles.
 The Walk of Fame is a tribute to all of those who worked diligently to develop the concept and to maintain this world-class tourist attraction.
 The Walk of Fame is open to the public.
 No paid admission or assigned seating at star ceremonies.It is understood that the cost of installing a star on the Walk of Fame upon approval is $30,000 and the sponsor of the nominee accepts the responsibility for arranging for payment to the Hollywood Historic Trust, a 501(c)3 charitable foundation.
 The funds are used to pay for the creation/installation of the star and ceremony, as well as maintenance of the Walk of Fame.
+The Official Hollywood Walk of Fame App is now available in the iTunes Store: https://itunes.apple.com/us/app/official-hollywood-walk-fame/id725209617?mt=8.

 #hollywoodwalkoffame #wofstargirl